Alumni Services and Opportunities

 “What’s your major?”
 Remember that all-important question?
 Now put it in perspective: Your in- and out-of-class experiences likely worked together to foster your career growth, not your major alone.
 Current students need help from experienced grads to see those connections.

 Career Services needs assistance from SU alumni to help current students explore a variety of majors and career fields.
 Serve as a point of contact for your major and/or current occupation, whether you took a direct or indirect route from one to the other.
 Topics students may want to ask alumni contacts about include how they chose their career, advice for preparing for careers, resume preparation, realistic idea of entry-level salary, suggestions for professional organizations to join, suggestions for courses to take, daily activities of your job, whether you recommend grad school for your job, etc. The easiest way to connect?
-Join the Association of Alumni and Friends group on LinkedIn!
+Join the Southwestern University Alumni and Friends group on LinkedIn!

 The mentorship you provide can help shape the career path of a fellow alum or soon-to-be SU graduate.
 They will most certainly value your real-world experience and be appreciative of any advice you are able to provide.